-The pro forma column in the consolidated balance sheet data table above reflects the following, which will occur upon completion of this offering: (1) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; (2) the net (or cashless) exercise of warrants to acquire an estimated shares of common stock, assuming an initial offering price of \$ which is the midpoint of the initial public offering price range reflected on the cover page of this prospectus; (3) the exercise of warrants to acquire a total of shares of common stock for an aggregate exercise price of \$; and (4) the issuance of an estimated shares of common stock in payment of accrued dividends on outstanding shares of convertible preferred stock.
-The pro forma as adjusted data further adjusts the pro forma balance sheet data to reflect our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the initial public offering price range reflected on the cover page of this prospectus, and after deducting the estimated underwriting discount and offering expenses payable by us.
+The pro forma column in the consolidated balance sheet data table above reflects the following, which will occur upon completion of this offering: (1) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; (2) the net (or cashless) exercise of warrants to acquire an estimated 46,324 shares of common stock; (3) the exercise of warrants to acquire a total of 5,839 shares of common stock for an aggregate exercise price of \$58.39 or the surrender of warrants outstanding as of November 14, 2014 to acquire 5,839 shares of common stock and the corresponding issuance of 5,839 shares of common stock to Purpose Co., Ltd. to satisfy certain obligations of the holders of such warrants described elsewhere in this prospectus (see "Description of Capital Stock - Warrants"); (4) the issuance of 599,928 shares of common stock in payment of dividends on outstanding shares of convertible preferred stock accrued through November 30, 2014; (5) the issuance of 918,206 shares upon the automatic conversion of a convertible promissory note in the principal amount of \$10.0 million held by Intrexon, including accrued but unpaid interest, based on interest accruing through November 30, 2014; and (6) 90,909 shares issuable upon the automatic conversion of an outstanding convertible promissory note in the principal amount of \$1.0 million held by one of our existing stockholders.
+The pro forma as adjusted data further adjusts the pro forma balance sheet data to reflect our sale of 5,909,091 shares of common stock in this offering at the initial public offering price of \$11.00 per share, and after deducting the underwriting discount and estimated offering expenses payable by us.